retrievalstrategyselection/retrieval-strategy-selection/README.md

 ## Sparse vs Hybrid

 ###### Train
-Training the sparse vs hybrid classifier is similar to sparse vs dense classifier, however, since in this seeting, we would retrieve with sparse retriever anyway, we would like to utilie another piece of information i.e., retrieved documents by sparse retrievers.
-Therefore, we train a similar cross encoder by using queries as well as first retrieved documents by sparse retrievers.
+Training the sparse vs hybrid classifier is similar to sparse vs dense classifier.
+However, since in this setting,we would first retrieve with sparse retriever and then will merge the pool of retrieved documents by sparse retrieved with dense retrieved if necessary, we utilize another piece of information i.e., retrieved documents by sparse retrievers.
+Therefore, we train a similar cross encoder by using queries as well as first retrieved documents by the sparse retriever.
 The labeling schema and training setting is the same.

-Train label for sparse vs hybrid includes the query, first retreievd docuent , and the label, in ```train_label_sparse_vs_hybrid_T50.tsv```
+Train label file , ```train_label_sparse_vs_hybrid_T50.tsv``` for sparse vs hybrid includes the query, first retreievd docuent , and the labels.

-Further, run ``````train_sparse_vs_hybrid.py``````  and the following parameter can be changed for the training  in ```train_sparse_vs_dense.py```.:
+Run ``````train_sparse_vs_hybrid.py``````  and the following parameter can be changed for the training :
 *  ```model_name``` : The initial pretrained model can be changed undervariable e.e., ```bert-based-uncased```
 *  ```epoch_num``` : number of epochs
 *  ```batch_size``` : batch size for training